vedranaa/insegtpy/README.md

 InSegt has an interactive annotator (implemented in `insegtpy/annotators`) and, most importantly, a segmentation model.
 We have developed a few different segmentation models (placed in `insegtpy/models`), and for some of them we provide more than one segmentation.
 For help with choosing an appropriate model and suitable parameters, take a look at the provided Jupyter noteboos and python scripts.

 Models are built using two functions:
-- `sk_basic_segmentor` uses intensities from image patches as features clustered using minibatch k-means from sklearn.
-The model also available in multi-scale version.
+- `sk_basic_segmentor` uses intensities from image patches as features clustered using minibatch k-means from scikit-learn.
+Is also available in multi-scale version.
 - `gauss_features_segmentor` uses (multi-sigma) Gauss features clustered using km-tree.
 Also available in multi-scale version.
+-
-#### Python scripts
+#### Python demos

-* `demos/skbasic_glassfibre_demo.py`, a demo script showing how insegt may be used with basic insegt model for interactive segmentation.
-This model relies on scikit-learn python package, so it may be used if cpp code is misbihaving.
-As examples we use CT image of glass fibres.
+* `demos/skbasic_glassfibre_demo.py`, a demo script where `sk_basic_segmentor` is uesd for detecting fibres in a CT image of glass fibres.
+A good place to start, and should also run regardles of whether cpp code is misbihaving.

-* `demos/gaussfeat_nerve_demo.py`, a demo script showing how to use multiscale segmentation based on Gaussian features clustered in KM tree.
+* `demos/gaussfeat_nerve_demo.py`, a demo script showing how to use multiscale segmentation with `gauss_features_segmentor`.
 As examples we use CT nerves image.

 * `demo_insegtbasic.py`, a demo script that processes an image using functionality from `insegtbasic.py`.
    - In particular, it uses `insegtbasic.patch_clustering` function for building the dictionary and `insegtbasic.two_binarized` function for processing the label image into a segmentation image.